alanorth/go-away/README.md

 [Pull Requests](https://git.gammaspectra.live/git/go-away/pulls) are encouraged and desired.

-For real-time chat and other support join IRC on [##go-away](ircs://irc.libera.chat/##go-away) on Libera.Chat.
+For real-time chat and other support join IRC on [#go-away](ircs://irc.libera.chat/#go-away) on Libera.Chat [[WebIRC]](https://web.libera.chat/?nick=Guest?#go-away).
 The channel may not be monitored at all times, feel free to ping the operators there.

 ## Features